1005 N. Marion St.

 Contact us today to preserve all avenues of attack to remove the underlying offenses that caused your HTO status.
 Find out how a motion to vacate could potentially cause the HTO status to be lifted so that the driver’s license again becomes valid without any restrictions.

 Schedule a free consultation over the phone or in the office.
-From our initial free consultation, we can help you develop a strategy to best protect your privilege to drive.
+From our initial free consultation, we can help you develop a strategy to protect your privilege to drive.

 Our attorneys can help you fight to remove your Habitual Traffic Offender status for any underlying offense that occurred in Hillsborough County or the surrounding counties of Polk County, Hernando County, Pasco County, Pinellas County, Manatee County, Sarasota County, FL.